 Facebook, Snapchat join chorus of companies condemning George Floyd death, racism

-REUTERS: Facebook Inc and Snap Inc became the latest U.S. companies condemning racial inequality in the United States as violent protests flared up across major cities over the death of George Floyd, an unarmed black man who died while in police custody in Minneapolis last week.
+MENLO PARK, California: Facebook and Snapchat developer Snap became the latest US companies condemning racial inequality in the United States as violent protests flared up across major cities over the death of George Floyd, an unarmed black man who died while in police custody in Minneapolis last week.

-The two tech companies stood with Intel Corp , Netflix Inc , International Business Machines Corp and Nike Inc in taking a public stance against Floyd's death - calling out discrimination against African-Americans.
+The two tech companies followed Intel, Netflix, Alphabet's Google, International Business Machines and Nike in taking a public stance against Floyd's death - calling out discrimination against African-Americans.

-"We stand with the Black community - and all those working towards justice in honor of George Floyd, Breonna Taylor, Ahmaud Arbery and far too many others whose names will not be forgotten," Facebook's Chief Executive Officer Mark Zuckerberg said late Sunday.
+But tech companies such as Facebook and Google for years have struggled to quell concerns about discrimination against African-Americans in their own workplaces, and black engineers remain underrepresented in their workforces relative to the US population.

+The challenges are not expected to ease as the novel coronavirus pandemic forces the companies to slow hiring and work remotely for months to come.

+Facebook employees on Monday urged Chief Executive Mark Zuckerberg to take stronger action against an inflammatory post last week by US President Donald Trump about the Minneapolis protests.

-He said Facebook will commit US$10 million to organizations working on racial justice.
+But Zuckerberg already said in a Friday post that Facebook would not take action on the post.
+He said Facebook will commit US$10 million to organisations working on racial justice.

-Floyd's death caused yet another round of outrage across the U.S. on the treatment of African-Americans by police officers, polarizing the country politically and racially as states begin to ease lockdowns during the COVID-19 pandemic.
+Floyd's death has renewed outrage across the US on the treatment of African-Americans by authorities, polarising the country politically and racially.

-In an internal company memo criticizing racism, Snapchat Chief Executive Officer Evan Spiegel appealed for comprehensive tax reforms in the country, with corporations paying a higher tax rate.
+READ: Trump says to send 'thousands' of troops, police to US capital's streets

-"We cannot end systemic racism without simultaneously creating opportunity for all people, regardless of their background," he said.
+"We cannot end systemic racism without simultaneously creating opportunity for all people, regardless of their background," Snap Chief Executive Officer Evan Spiegel told employees in an email criticising racism and calling for increased taxes "to create a society that benefits all of us".

-"In short, people like me will pay a lot more in taxes – and I believe it will be worth it to create a society that benefits all of us," he said.
+Twitter, which last week was at the centre of a fight with Trump over its actions on his tweets, including a warning over one about the protests, added the hashtag #BlackLivesMatter to its account bio on the site.

+The US Google and YouTube homepages bore a notice saying they stood in support of racial equality.

 On Friday, Nike flipped its iconic slogan to raise awareness about racism.